morloc-project/morloc/docs/parameters.md

 Enumerating all combinations of types would be a naming nightmare.

+Allowing function overloading reduces this problem somewhat.

+We could infer the output type, then attempt to cast it to the expected output type.
+For example, suppose we have a function that returns a list of integers if the list is longer than 1 and a single integer otherwise.
+Morloc could generate a code in the manifold that checks the type of the output function, then casts it as needed.

 Some of these issues may need to be solved by workarounds in the wrapper (such as hard-coding certain parameters or processing the output or input).